ShrutiKapse06/sql-datawarehouse-project/README.md

 📁 Project Structure
 Bronze Layer: Extracted and loaded CRM and ERP data from two CSV files into staging tables as part of the ETL pipeline.

-Silver Layer: Data cleansing, transformation, and normalization.
+Silver Layer: Creation of Integration Model, data cleansing, transformation, and normalization.

 Gold Layer: Business-ready data modeled into a star schema for reporting and analytics.